Nriver/bing-daily-theme/README.md

 # 📸 Screenshots

 Heavily modified based on the original dark theme.
+It's recommended to use [trilium-enhancement](https://github.com/Nriver/trilium-enhancement) with this theme together.

 ![shot1](docs/screenshot%201.webp)